We are in this

 Will COVID-19 testing continue in the future?

-- Residents: we have been lucky to be able to perform monthly community-wide tests (April 11, May 7th, and June 18th and July 11th).
-We will continue to work with our healthcare partners in the community to continue testing randomly our residents or those at risk by contact.
-We remind you that residents who participate in the PACE program or are enrolled in Leon Medical Center can access monthly testing services.
+- Currently, we have been lucky to be able to perform monthly community-wide tests (April 11, May 7th, and June 18th, July 11th, and August 12th).
+We will carry on working with our healthcare partners in the community to continue testing randomly our residents or those at risk by contact.
 We encourage all our residents to contact their primary healthcare provider to expedite testing in the future.

 How do I find out the status of my loved one's test results?